Ethiopia–India relations: Economic cooperation

 India and Ethiopia signed a Bilateral Investment Promotion and Protection Agreement in 2007 and a Double Taxation Avoidance Agreement in 2011 to promote mutual trade and investments.

 At the Second India Africa Forum Summit, the then Indian Prime Minister Manmohan Singh announced a $300 million line of credit to help revive the Ethiopia-Djibouti rail route.
 This project however went to Chinese construction companies following delays on the Indian side in sanctioning the funds.
 The Duty Free Tariff Preference scheme that was announced at the summit allowing for imports from Least developed Countries into India has however had a positive impact on bilateral trade with the value of Ethiopian exports to India now reaching $120 million.
 The balance of trade however remains in India's favour.
 India has also extended $710 million in lines of credit to help in rural electrification and the revival of the sugar industry in Ethiopia.

+On 22 May 2026, India and Ethiopia signed a bilateral accession protocol in Geneva supporting Ethiopia's entry into the World Trade Organization (WTO), reaffirming India's support for developing countries' integration into the multilateral trading system.
+Bilateral relations had been elevated to a Strategic Partnership during Prime Minister Narendra Modi's visit to Ethiopia in December 2025.